If you’ve stumbled upon this article, then you must have heard about Dave Ramsey.

 Whenever you get extra money – say a bonus, windfall gains, tax refunds, or by selling any valuables use that money to pay off the additional principal on your mortgage.

-You can do this in both ways – Lum sum payment or pay some extra dollars each month to reduce the principal.
+You can do this in both ways – Lum sum payment or paying some extra dollars each month to reduce the principal.

 Baby Step 7 – Build Wealth & Give

 This is the stage that we called financial independence.
-The whole objective of Dave’s baby steps concludes here, once thing still remains, giving.
+The whole objective of Dave’s baby steps concludes here, one thing still remains, giving.

 Happiness is not about accumulating a lot of wealth; real happiness comes from giving.
 Be generous to share your wealth with your loved ones and community.